-Last year I spent a week in Berlin, Germany, to see the sites, explore, and most importantly – do some bar hopping.
+Last year, I spent a week in Berlin, Germany, to see the sights, explore, and, most importantly – do some bar hopping.
 I’m half German, and I’ve been to Germany on a number of occasions, but this was the first time I had been to Berlin, and I wanted to make the most of it.
 Though the architecture of Eastern Berlin left much to be desired, some of the bars and clubs were absolutely amazing.
-Today I’m going to tell you about my favorite so far; Arena Club.
+Today, I’m going to tell you about my favorite so far: Arena Club.

 Arena Club Gallery

 Electronic shows like this are a common occurrence at the Arena Club.
 You can’t really see it in this particular photo, but the massive main area means that artists can pack a ton of fans in one place, making for some incredible shows.
 When I was partying here, Boy George was spinnin’ like it was 1985, and it was pretty amazing.
 He seems like just the type of person who would go on a cheap beer tour with someone.

 This is one of the many bars adjacent to the massive central area.
 If you enjoy being crushed and packed into a room full of hilariously drunk people, these smaller rooms will be an amazing experience for you.
 Depending on the room you’re in, DJs will be playing different types of music, and the vibe can vary dramatically as you walk around the entire site.

 Seating is at a bit of a premium, though some rooms have more than others.
 Get a lot of sleep before you go because you’re probably going to be doing a whole lot of standing or dancing while you’re here.

 This is the boiler room, and in case you’re wondering, yes – you can actually climb inside this thing.
 Having said that, every time I opened the door, there were people making out inside, so your mileage may vary.
 I mean, hell… that scenario might be a good opportunity for you.
 At the very least, you can climb on top and peer in awkwardly at the people inside.